ethanp/Notes/Java Concurrency Notes.md

         void unlock()
     }

+"With this increased flexibility comes additional responsibility."
 In the docs, we are instructed to use the following idiom

     Lock l = new ReentrantLock(); // could be *any* type of lock l.lock();